All Episodes

 Yep.

-And that's the way she transported herself in order and this was in the winter.
+And that's the way she transported herself in order, and this was in the winter.

-I wouldn't have a DVD player, I wouldn't have an automatic dishwasher.
+I wouldn't have an automatic dishwasher.

 I wouldn't have two cars in my two-car garage home, no matter what the mortgage was.

-Before all of these entertainment things that we all think we have to have.
+My insurance, health insurance, would come first before all of these entertainment things that we all think we have to have.

-I had a g I had a guy call my local show who was telling me about the fact, and it's true there's uh one of the biggest causes of bankruptcies in this country is people that can't afford a medical bill because if you don't have insurance, you go to the hospital with a broken leg, you know, it's fifty grand or some crazy number.
+I had a guy call my local show who was telling me about the fact, and it's true, there's one of the biggest causes of bankruptcies in this country is people that can't afford a medical bill because if you don't have insurance, you go to the hospital with a broken leg.

-Well I can't afford it because and he did exactly what you said, Joanne.
+And he did exactly what you said, Joanne.

 And I'm going, well, why don't you cut some of that stuff out and buy health insurance?